sanyamguptta/Mini-Projects/README.md

 # Mini-Projects

-This repository contains practice projects and exercises that I have worked on to strengthen my fundamentals and gain hands-on experience in development.
+This repository contains practice mini-projects and exercises that I have worked on to strengthen my fundamentals and gain hands-on experience in development.
 Each project is a small, focused implementation that helped me understand core concepts and build a strong command over various technologies.

 ## Purpose